Cume do Avia

 Ribeiro, Galicia, Spain

-A relentless – and nearly reckless – adventure into the core of Galician wine
+A relentless – and nearly reckless – adventure into the soul of Galician wine

 In 2005, brothers Diego and Álvaro Colarte made the very unwise and wholly passionate decision – with their cousins as accomplices – to leave their lives in industrial Vigo and go back to the family’s village.
 A ruin and an abandoned vineyard awaited them.
 The rest is not history: it is a story of much work, perseverance and determination.